 3. Increased Interest in Flipped Classrooms

 While the Flipped Classroom has gained traction in academia, it’s still in third gear in corporate America.
 LinkedIn’s acquisition of Lynda.com may be just the motivation organizations needed to justify trying this approach to training.
 The great thing about the flipped classroom is that it combines video (it’s hot) with a trainer.
-In other words flipped classrooms are not a threat to headcount like pure on-demand video library could be.
+In other words, flipped classrooms are not a threat to headcount like pure on-demand video libraries could be.

 4. Trainers Need To Increase Comfort In Front Of The Camera

 At one time, it would be unthinkable for an un-trained talent to get in front of the camera.
 Those days are over.
-Trainers, facilitators and Subject Matter Experts need to get their video faces on because delivering content via video will become a job requisite.
-Learning and mastering video presentation skills will become critical as companies evaluate a trainers on their ability in the front of the camera as well as in the classroom.
+Trainers, facilitators, and Subject Matter Experts need to get their video faces on because delivering content via video will become a job requisite.
+Learning and mastering video presentation skills will become critical as companies evaluate trainers on their ability in front of the camera as well as in the classroom.